-There are a number of questions you should ask yourself when deciding whether you are effectively working on an employed or a self-employed basis.
+There are several questions you should ask yourself when deciding if you are effectively working on an employed or a selfemployed basis.

 You or your family is entitled to receive more than 5% of any dividends paid by the company.